 Security measures for this Project would encompass, at a minimum:

-- Locked containment for product processing and storage (to be developed). - Camera access at locked gate(s) intro entry of property (see site plan). - Surveillance and monitoring systems (to be developed as per the State's requirements). - Fenced Property Perimeter
+- Secured containment for product processing and storage. - Locked gate(s) intro entry of property (see site plan). - Surveillance and monitoring systems (to be developed as per the State's requirements). - Onsite labor security.

 Points of Security